weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 ./.launch_swarm.sh
 ```

-This command submits subjob # `first_subjob` to run first (for all of the trajectories within this swarm), with subsequent subjobs dependent on the successful completetion of prior subjobs runs.
+This command submits subjob # `first_subjob` to run first (for all of the trajectories within this swarm), with subsequent subjobs dependent on the successful completion of prior subjobs runs.

 The status of the MD swarm can be checked with the following command: